0xh3xa/algorithms/README.md

 * When should I use Linkedlist or Array implementation?

-if time is important and don't want to lose any input i.e.dealing with internet packet use `Linkedlist` implementation, But if you take care of `memory` space use `Array` implementation
+if time is important and don't want to lose any input i. e. dealing with internet packet use `Linkedlist` implementation, But if you take care of `memory` space use `Array` implementation

 * How duplicate/shrinking array?